 In mid-June we hit the road with friends and made the journey south to California for the first time.
 We had a very busy, fun-filled week of theme parks, sightseeing and our first visit to the ocean in just over a year.

-The thing that struck me immediately about California was the air.
+.
 Almost as soon as we crossed the border, the smog seemed to hang in the air.
 Soon after entering California we drove past a huge wind farm of giant turbines.
 California has set many precedents for making progressive environmental laws aimed at reducing vehicle emissions and developing "green" energy projects, and it seems like they certainly have their work cut out for them to make it a success.

 After Disneyland we drove south to San Diego where we spent a long-awaited afternoon at the beach.
 We hadn't seen the beach since we left Queensland in April last year so it was quite a thrill to be able to kick our shoes off and walk on the sand.
 I would like to be able to say that the water was crystal clear and warm as bath water, but I'd be lying - even in the middle of summer the water was freezing.
 That didn't stop N from getting into it, although after getting dumped by a big wave soon after going into the water, he spent a long time wrapped up in his towel, just sitting on the sand.
 After 3 super-long days at The Happiest Place on Earth, it was very nice to be able to just relax and kick back for a little while.